The Thirty-Year Problem

 1. Identify your knowledge concentration risk.

 Which partners hold the most institutional memory?
 Which client relationships depend entirely on one person's history?
-This isn't comfortable to think about.
-Do it anyway.
+This isn't comfortable to think about, but do it anyway.
 You need to know where the risk is before you can address it.

 2. Start with departures, not the whole firm.

-Don't try to boil the ocean.
-If you have a partner retiring in the next 18 months, focus there.
-Conduct structured knowledge transfer sessions.
+Don't try to do everything at once.
+If you have a partner retiring in the next 18 months, concentrate on that.
+Hold structured knowledge transfer sessions.
 Record them.
 Transcribe them.
-Make that knowledge queryable.
+Make that knowledge searchable.

 3. Make capture part of the workflow, not a separate project.